Sodaplayer/TheLUG/constitution.md

 #USLUG Constitution

-##Article I – Name
+##Article I – Name and Purpose
-The USLUG or USLUG Student LUG is a Linux Users Group.
+The USLUG or USLUG Student Linux User Group is a Linux Users Group (LUG).
-More information on LUG's can be found here: <https://en.wikipedia.org/wiki/Linux_user_group>

-##Article II – Purpose
-This Linux User's group will be used to provide an environment to facilate learning of the GNU/Linux system and all free/open source software.
+Our purpose as a Linux User's Group is to provide an environment to facilitate learning of the GNU/Linux system and all free/open source software.

 This includes but is not limited to the following:

++ Supporting users in the use of free/open source software
-+ Promote the use of free/open source software
++ Promoting the use of free/open source software
-+ Promote freedom both inside and outside of software development
++ Promoting freedom both inside and outside of software development
 + Contributing to the open source community
 + Assisting in the academic community
-+ Supporting users in the use of free/open source software

-##Article III – Membership
+##Article II – Membership
 To become a member you must meet the following qualifications:

 ###Member Qualifications